 Expected Returns by Antti Ilmanen

 Expected Returns provides the means for investors to harvest market rewards from diverse investments.
 Some of the skills in Ilmanen’s toolkit include how to forecast returns under different parameters.
-And she also covers expected returns on major asset classes, investment strategies, and the effects of underlying risk factors.
+She also covers expected returns on major asset classes, investment strategies, and the effects of underlying risk factors.

 Forecasting expected returns requires balancing historical results with analytics and current market conditions.
-For sophisticated investors interested in advanced investing concepts, Expected Returns won’t disappoint.
+To that end, for sophisticated investors interested in advanced investing concepts, Expected Returns won’t disappoint.
 The book provides data and surveys of investing theories along with practical insights.